Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Note that "long trail" is defined on this list as any trail over 100 miles (~161 km).
+A "long trail" is defined as any trail over 100 miles (~161 km).

 That's not A Real Rule in the hiking world, just a guideline.

-You can follow all of those links for choosing the best long hiking trails, but before you do, you might want to take a moment to consider why you want to hike a long distance hiking trail.
+But before you do, you might want to take a moment to consider why you want to hike a long distance hiking trail.

 Hikers throw themselves into the adventure of long trail hiking for various reasons.